MockingbirdME/game_md/Dev's D20 version/core rules.md

 #### Defense Bonus, Range
  *Description:* A value added to a character’s defense against ranged attacks they are aware of.
  *Base Value:* ranks in awareness + ranks in dodge secondary skill (personal defense).
+#### Initiative (optional)
+ A measure of how quickly the character acts.
+Initiative is equal to the sum of a character’s current defense and current stamina.
 #### Reach
  *Description:*
  *Base Value:* 0 + size if positive.